harikas14/Pages/docs/SMugVault-FAQ.md

 2. **Check the User Guide** - More detailed instructions
 3. **Contact our support team** - We're here to help!

-**We're committed to making MacSMug the best SmugMug downloader for Mac, and your feedback helps us improve!**
+**We're committed to making SMugVault the best SmugMug downloader for Mac, and your feedback helps us improve!**

 ---